LaurentOngaro/UEVaultManager/docs/source/usage.rst

       -h, --help            Show this help message and exit --offline             Only print offline status information, do not login --json                Show status in JSON format
+      -g,  --gui            Display the output in a windows instead of using the console

   Command: edit